 * I used dark modeling chocolate to create the eyes, but you can simply color some white modeling chocolate with black food coloring instead.

-- To the remainder of the modeling chocolate, add some black coloring, one drop at a time, kneading after each addition until you get a nice feather gray color.
+- To the remainder of the modeling chocolate, add some black coloring, one drop at a time, and knead after each addition until you get a nice feather gray color.

-To make the eyebrows, use a knife or a pointed fondant tool to lightly carve curves above the eyes.
+- To make the eyebrows, use a knife or a pointed fondant tool to lightly carve curves above the eyes.

 For more detailed instructions on cutting shapes, see the post featuring my modeling chocolate penguins.

 - Your adorable cookies are ready to serve or package for gifts.